Yuanshi Tianzun: In Taoist mythology

 He once was the supreme administrator of Heaven, but later entrusted that task to his assistant Yuhuang, the Jade Emperor.
 Yuhuang took over the administrative duties of Yuanshi Tianzun and became the overseer of both Heaven and Earth.
 At the beginning of each age, Yuanshi Tianzun transports the Lingpao ching (or "Yuanshi Ching"), the Scriptures of the Magic Jewel, to his students (who are lesser deities), who in turn instruct mankind in the teachings of the Tao.

 Yuanshi Tianzun is said to be without beginning and the most supreme of all beings.
 He is in fact, a representation of the principle of all being.
 From him all things arose.
 He is eternal, limitless, and without form.

 Yuanshi Tianzun was thought to be able to control the present.

-In The Master Who Embraces Simplicity (枕中书), written by Ge Hong (葛洪) of the Eastern Jin dynasty, Yuanshi Tianzun's predecessor, Yuanshi Tianwang (元始天王, the Primordial Heavenly King), is described as residing at the center of the heavens on the Jade Capital Mountain (玉京山, Yujing Shan), where his palaces are adorned with gold and jade.
-Daoist cosmology holds that the Three Pure Ones (三清, Sanqing), including Yuanshi Tianzun, represent the purest realms of existence, free from all defilement.
-It is said that "the palaces within are vast and intricate, formed from condensed qi and clouds, manifesting according to the workings of the Dao, infinite and unfathomable."
-Yuanshi Tianzun is described as having existed before the Great Beginning (太元, Taiyuan), embodying the natural qi of the universe, serene and boundless, beyond comprehension.
-Through his Daoist energy, he nurtures and transforms all things.

-The Book of Sui: Treatise on Literature (隋书・经籍志) further elaborates on Yuanshi Tianzun's role, stating that "whenever the heavens and earth are newly formed, he appears either above the Jade Capital or in the wilderness of Qiongsang (穷桑), imparting secret teachings to initiate the kalpa and save humanity."
-This aligns with the idea conveyed in phrases like "the two scrolls of the Yellow Court (黄庭) deliver the lost" and "the teachings are transmitted to disciples at the Jade Capital and Golden Palace".